 Vandenberg AFB has agreed to launch a spare Arianne missile Friday for the amusement of this year's attendees.
 Viewing details will be announced as they become known.
+This program printed on recycled algae.

-The Thirty-Fifth Asilomar Microcomputer Workshop

-April 15 - 17, 2009
+The Thirty-Fifth Asilomar Microcomputer Workshop April 15 - 17, 2009